 This year saw the release of a guide to Calle Paso & Plaza de Mayo in Buenos Aires + two Lisbon guides: azulejos & the Mosteiro dos Jerónimos.
 While sales grew, I needed to make more income to continue investing in the business.
 The question came up again: should I pause content production to learn programming or forge ahead?
 I also began guiding in Buenos Aires for Butler University & NYU as EM branched out with other services.

 The Art Nouveau guide to Buenos Aires was finished in February, then I jumped back into working for Rick Steves to make some investment capital.
 They were happy to have me return, & I promised myself to make Endless Mile work while having another job.
-Publicity ramped up with big names noticing EM at last as well as an assignment for Time Out.
+Publicity ramped up with big names noticing EM as well as an assignment for Time Out.

-Consistent posting on both this blog & the Recoleta Cemetery blog showed big results with increased traffic & increased sales.
+Consistent posting on both this blog & the Recoleta Cemetery blog showed big results with increased traffic & sales.
 Something was going right.
 The full final version of Catholic heritage saw the light of day… with a huge number of pages.
 Oh well, I was going to make the guide that I would want to buy 😉 With another major project complete, I could switch gears & tackle new things…

 A new Mosteiro de Alcobaça guide came together in a matter of months.
 Rhythm of production resembled that of Endless Mile when I first started… then the pandemic hit.
 What to do when no one travels & needs your guidebooks?
 For a long time, I’d wanted to redesign all guides, give them an updated look & make them more phone friendly.
 Thanks to lockdown, I completed an overhaul of each & every guide as well as began research for a Sevilla architecture guide.
 If I can average one new guide per year, EM will be in a great place.